Jimmycheong/bloom_filtering/python/README.md

 TODO:
 - Remember to strong type all functions and variables.
 - Still need to add the READ request to bloom filter.
+- Create a sequence of Tuples of DBs with their corresponding bloom filter.